yeoman/yeoman.io/app/_includes/yeoman.wiki/About.md

 ## What is Yeoman?

-Yeoman is an open source project by Google which defines an opinionated stack for web application development.
+Yeoman is an open source project which defines an opinionated stack for web application development.
 It includes a golden bundle of tools and frameworks, provided with documentation and authority.
 Our aim is to help developers quickly build beautiful web apps.
 For more details on project features, see [yeoman.io](http://yeoman.io).

 ## Who are we targeting?